 Our lettuce varieties can be used in cuisines from around the world.
-Both nutritious and delicious, our Live Gourmet Red Butter Lettuce serves as a crisp, refreshing wrap to our latest Vietnamese inspired dish.
+Both nutritious and delicious, Pete’s Living Greens Red Butter Lettuce serves as a crisp, refreshing wrap to our latest Vietnamese inspired dish.
 Fusing elements of traditional spring rolls and trendy lettuce wraps, Vietnamese Flank Steak Wraps makes an excellent dish for your next get together.

 Before you get started, familiarize yourself with the eclectic tastes and smells of Vietnamese Food.